Harry S. Truman Little White House

+Historic place in Florida, U.S.

-The Harry S. Truman Little White House in Key West, Florida was the winter White House for President Harry S. Truman for 175 days during 11 visits.
+The Harry S. Truman Little White House in Key West, Florida, United States, was the winter White House for President Harry S. Truman for 175 days during 11 visits.
 The house is located in the Truman Annex neighborhood of Old Town, Key West.

 History

 The house was originally on the waterfront when it was built in 1890 as the first officer's quarters on the U.S. naval station.
 The house was designed in 1889 by Scott, McDermott & Higgs, a local architectural firm.
 The wooden duplex contained Quarters A for the base commandant and Quarters B for the paymaster.

 In 1911, the building was converted into a single-family dwelling to house the base commandant, and additional land was filled in front of the house.
 The waterfront view was eventually blocked by a new building at the station.

 The first President to visit the site was William Howard Taft in December 1912.
 He arrived by Flagler's Overseas Railroad and stayed in Key West before sailing to Panama to inspect the canal then under construction.
 During World War I, Thomas Edison resided in the house while donating his service to the war effort.
 He perfected 41 underwater weapons during his six-month stay.
 The house remained command headquarters through World War II.